 Swiss universities attract students from all over the world.
 In 2013/14, more than 229,000 students graduated from Swiss universities and about a quarter of these were international students.
 Università della Svizzera italiana (USI) is the ‘most international’ university with 65 percent of its students coming from 100 different countries.
 Now about a third of undergraduate and around half of post-graduate students in Swiss universities are from abroad.

-Bachelor programmes are usually taught in the national language of the region (German, French or Italian and some bilingual courses).
-Some universities offer English-language programmes, for example, at ETH Zurich, some degree courses are taught in German for the first year and then in English in the second and third years.
-Master’s programmes are being increasingly taught in English.
+Bachelor programs are usually taught in the national language of the region (German, French or Italian and some bilingual courses).
+Some universities offer English-language programs, for example, at ETH Zurich, some degree courses are taught in German for the first year and then in English in the second and third years.
+Master’s programs are being increasingly taught in English.

 The academic year is divided into two semesters of 14 weeks: the autumn semester runs from calendar week 38 to week 51; spring semester runs from calendar week 8 to 22.

 In Switzerland, there are 12 doctoral/research universities, 8 universities of applied sciences (UAS) and 20 universities of teacher education (UTE).
 Most universities are state-funded, except one of the UAS is private/state-recognized and 14 UTEs are independent.